Garlic Shrimp Lemon Pasta

-This lemon garlic shrimp pasta is out of this world.
-The lemon shines through, the capers and garlic give it extra oomph and the butter makes it rich and silky.
+This garlic shrimp lemon pasta is out of this world.
+Tender shrimp, the lemon shines through, the capers and garlic give it extra oomph and the butter makes it rich and silky.
 Seriously good!

 Servings (change as needed): 5